westerndigitalcorporation/zonedstorage.io/docs/community/about.md

 advantage of zoned storage technologies.
-This site hosts information about software development libraries, tools, standards information and software resources that provide a unified framework to manage purpose-built ZNS SSDs and capacity-optimized ZBC/ZAC HDDs.
+This site hosts information about software development libraries, tools, standards information and software resources that provide a unified framework to manage SSDs with ZNS support and capacity-optimized ZBC/ZAC HDDs.
 Through this open-source initiative, developers can gain confidence in the burgeoning ecosystem of community and industry contributors and supporters.